Exotic 4-manifolds with signature zero: Exotic smooth structures on simply connected signature zero --manifolds

 The challenge to produce small exotic $\#_{2m+1}(\CP \,\#\, \CPb)$ and $\#_{2n+1} (S^2 \times S^2)$ manifests itself in the algebraic setup: it is much harder to come up with \emph{signature zero} positive factorizations for model symplectic Lefschetz fibrations.
-In fact, the existence of non-trivial Lefschetz fibrations over the $2$--sphere was established only very recently \cite{BaykurHamada}. \end{remark}
+In fact, the existence of non-trivial Lefschetz fibrations over the $2$--sphere with signature zero was established only very recently \cite{BaykurHamada}. \end{remark}